ocastroa/GuessWordPubNub/README.md

 1) First player in the lobby is the host.
 Second player that joins that same lobby is the guest.

-2) Game starts when there are two player's in a lobby.
+2) Game starts when there are two players in a lobby.

 3) The host is given a word and needs to draw it on the canvas.